Scrabble Players Championship

-The Scrabble Players Championship (formerly the North American Scrabble Championship, and earlier the National Scrabble Championship) is the largest Scrabble competition in North America.
-The event is currently held every year, and from 2004 through 2006 the finals were aired on ESPN and ESPN2.
-The 2025 event was held in Hanover from August 9–13, 2025, with Nigel Peltier emerging as champion.
+The Scrabble Players Championship (formerly the North American Scrabble Championship, the US Scrabble Open, and the National Scrabble Championship) is the largest Scrabble competition in North America.
+Organized by NASPA Games, the event is currently held every year, and from 2004 through 2006 the finals were aired on ESPN and ESPN2.
+The 2026 event was held in Cedar Rapids from July 18-22, 2026, with Mack Meller emerging as two-time champion.

-Championship history
+History

 The first officially sanctioned Scrabble tournaments in the U.S. were spearheaded, organized and run by Joel Skolnick in the mid-1970s.
 Skolnick was a recreation director for the New York City Department of Parks and Recreation.
 He approached Selchow and Righter in late 1972, and the first tournament, open to Brooklyn residents only, commenced on March 18, 1973.
 The Funk and Wagnalls Collegiate Dictionary was used to rule on challenges, and the official word judge was Skolnick's then-wife Carol.
 Carol's sister, Shazzi Felstein, who would later finish in ninth place at the first North American Invitational tournament, won the first preliminary round with 1,321 points over three games.
 The final round took place on April 15, 1973, and Jonathan Hatch was the winner of the first official Scrabble tournament.

 The summer of 1973 saw two more tournaments, held respectively at Grossingers (won by Minerva Kasowitz) and the Concord hotel (won by Harriet Zucker) in New York's Catskill region.
 Another two tournaments quickly followed in November that same year: in Baltimore, Gordon Shapiro topped approximately 400 contestants; and at the Brooklyn War Memorial approximately 2,000 people entered the nine weekly preliminary rounds of the first all–New York City Scrabble Championship.
 It was won by Bernie Wishengrad.
 The New York City Championship was thereafter held annually, jointly sponsored by Selchow and Righter and the NYC Department of Parks and Recreation.